Chespirito: El Chavo del Ocho and El Chapulín Colorado

+Bolaños dressed as El Chapulín Colorado with Florinda Meza in1977.

 El Chavo and El Chapulín Colorado have become cultural icons all over Latin America and have aired in many countries worldwide.

 Roberto Gómez Bolaños was also noted as a composer.
 He started writing music as a hobby, and most of his early musical work was related to his comedy work, featured particularly in occasional Chapulín Colorado or Chavo del Ocho special episodes.
 Later works include the theme songs for various Mexican movies and telenovelas, such as Alguna Vez Tendremos Alas and La Dueña.
 He is also the creator of the theater comedy Once y Doce (Eleven and Twelve), the most successful theater comedy in Mexican history; it is still played occasionally.